Xrayez/box2d-lite-gdscript/README.md

 ### Performance

-Because GDScript is dynamically typed, note that some demos are extremely slow to run compared to original implementation written in C++ (namely `Demo 5` and `Demo 8`).
+Because GDScript is dynamically typed, some demos may be extremely slow to run compared to original implementation written in C++ (namely `Demo 5: Pyramid Stacking`).
 The bottleneck also comes from the simplified broad-phase algorithm in Box2D-Lite which uses brute-force O(n^2) implementation.

 Depending on the complexity, a better broad-phase algorithm could be implemented in the future, but not in a way which would make the existing implementation no